partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Stepmom: BANG!

-Having been so completely roasted, the stepmother broke out in a cold sweat.
+Hitting the nail on the head, and having been so completely roasted, the stepmother broke out in a cold sweat.

 Momo: Hey lady, you look like a ghost with all that makeup on.
 Hey Ms. Ghost, you really think the prince is gonna fall for a ghost?